DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 ## Labelling or tagging devices

-Laptops, tablets and 4G wireless routers will not be tagged or labelled when they're delivered.
+Laptops, tablets and 4G wireless routers are not tagged or labelled when they’re delivered.
 Schools, colleges, further education institutions, LAs and trusts are responsible for implementing their own security and tracking methods.

-You may invalidate the warranty on your device if you use any permanent method of labelling or tagging the laptop or tablet.
+You may invalidate the warranty on your device if you use any permanent method of labelling or tagging.

-See the [guidance on preparing devices](/devices/preparing-chromebooks) for information on setting up mobile device management (MDM) and keeping records of devices.
+See the [guidance on preparing devices](https://get-help-with-tech.education.gov.uk/devices/preparing-chromebooks) for information on setting up and keeping records of mobile devices (MDM).

 ## Lost, stolen or sold devices

-The LA, trust, school or further education institution should make clear to recipients of devices that it is unlawful for any lent device to be sold by a student or their family.
-If a lent device is lost, stolen or sold, or where recall is not possible, organisations should follow any existing protocol they may have for lost, stolen or missing devices.
+You should make clear to recipients of devices that it is unlawful for any lent device to be sold by a student or their family.
+If a lent device is lost, stolen or sold, or where recall is not possible, you should follow any existing protocol you have for lost, stolen or missing devices.

-Where an LA, trust, school, college or further education provider has a safeguarding concern relating to a device that they suspect has been lost, stolen or sold they should [contact us](/get-support).
+If you have a safeguarding concern relating to a device you suspect has been lost, stolen or sold, you should [contact us](https://get-help-with-tech.education.gov.uk/get-support).